 2015 TriFamily Age Group Championship Series

 If you find an error with the calculations please contact me.
 Many times with parsing the results some names show up twice or mispellings cause errors.
 Do not worry, these can be easily ammended.
 Any issues will be resolved and the corrections will be posted.
-Since athletes must compete in one of the final two events to qualify, this list if just a current standing of where athletes would place if they were to finish one of the three final events.
+Since athletes must compete in one of the final two events to qualify, this list if just a current standing of where athletes would place if they were to qualify.

 To see results in a given category please select the age group from the list below and the list of names will expand.CLICK HERE FOR CURRENT RACES INCLUDED IN CALCULATIONS: